moinkhan-in/PreferenceSpider/README.md

 # PreferenceSpider
-Bind android shared preference values to field.
+Bind android shared preference values to field/Views.
 Read/Write operations of shared preferences are done using the only annotation.

 __Remember: The PreferenceSpider is like ButterKnife, But this library bind sharedpreferences.__